Start your Jupyter notebook server

 - Environment variables

-The following subsections list which prerequisites you need to choose for this activity.
+The following subsections walk through the prerequisites you need to choose for this activity.

-You can choose from a number of predefined images.
-The JupyterLab instance that is created based on your choice has the associated libraries and packages that you need to do your work.
+There are a number of predefined images that you can choose from.
+When you choose a predefined image, your JupyterLab instance has the associated libraries and packages that you need to do your work.

 Available notebook images include: